 The human acellular vessel (HAV) was evaluated for surgical bypass in a phase II study.
 The primary results at 24 months after implantation have been reported, and the patients will be evaluated for ≤10 years.

 In the present report, we have described the 6-year results of a prospective, open-label, single-treatment arm, multicenter study.
-Patients with advanced peripheral arterial disease (PAD) requiring above-the-knee femoropopliteal bypass surgery without available autologous graft options had undergone implantation with the HAV, a bioengineered human tissue replacement blood vessel.
+Patients with advanced peripheral artery disease (PAD) requiring above-the-knee femoropopliteal bypass surgery without available autologous graft options had undergone implantation with the HAV, a bioengineered human tissue replacement blood vessel.
 The patients who completed the 24-month primary portion of the study will be evaluated for ≤10 years after implantation.
 The present mid-term analysis was performed at the 6-year milestone (72 months) for patients followed up for 24 to 72 months.

 HAVs were implanted in 20 patients at three sites in Poland.
 Seven patients had discontinued the study before completing the 2-year portion of the study: four after graft occlusion had occurred and three who had died of causes deemed unrelated to the conduit, with the HAV reported as functional at their last visit.
 The primary results at 24 months showed primary, primary assisted, and secondary patency rates of 58%, 58%, and 74%, respectively.
 One vessel had developed a pseudoaneurysm deemed possibly iatrogenic; no other signs of structural failure were reported.
 No rejections or infections of the HAV occurred, and no patient had required amputation of the implanted limb.
 Of the 20 patients, 13 had completed the primary portion of the study; however, 1 patient had died shortly after 24 months.
-Of the remaining 12 patients, 3 had died of causes unrelated to the HAV.
+Of the remaining 12 patients, 3 died of causes unrelated to the HAV.
 One patient had required thrombectomy twice, with secondary patency achieved.
 No other interventions were recorded between 24 and 72 months.
-At 72 months, five patients had had a patent HAV, including four patients with primary patency.
+At 72 months, five patients had a patent HAV, including four patients with primary patency.
 For the entire study population from day 1 to month 72, the overall primary, primary assisted, and secondary patency rate estimated using Kaplan-Meier analysis was 44%, 45%, and 60% respectively, with censoring for death.
 No patient had experienced rejection or infection of the HAV, and no patient had required amputation of the implanted limb.

-Patients with peripheral arterial disease who require surgical revascularization need options when autologous grafts are not available.
+Patients with peripheral artery disease who require surgical revascularization need options when autologous grafts are not available.
 The human acellular vessel (HAV) has been demonstrated to have characteristics similar to those of autologous vessels in terms of resistance to infection, mechanics, and a very low risk of rejection.
 Safety and performance were evaluated for ≤6 years after implantation of an HAV in a femoropopliteal position.
 Overall, the secondary patency rate estimated using the Kaplan-Meier method was 60% at 72 months, with 45% primary patency.
 No infection or rejection episodes had occurred with the HAV conduits.
 These data have demonstrated the durability of the HAV and suggest the occurrence of cellular remodeling by the host.

 Type of Research: A phase II study with long-term follow-up